South Bend Police Recruiting Data. The Facts.

 Looking at the data, you can see that as long as a candidate can get past the required examinations, they stand roughly and equal chance of getting hired regardless of race or gender.

 Furthermore, since 2017, the South Bend Police Department has hired more Black officers and Women officers than is the national average.
 Their total force is getting closer to national averages as a whole.
 This is line with my interview with SBPD Chief Scott Ruszkowski in August of 2017 where he highlighted the efforts to diversify the department after former mayor Pete Buttigieg became a national story and had an embarrassing campaign setback due to his stance on policing.
-Chief Ruszkowski assured my in 2017 that they were making efforts to diversify the department but that they weren’t going to jeopardize the department’s quality in doing .
+Chief Ruszkowski assured my in 2017 that they were making efforts to diversify the department but that they weren’t going to jeopardize the department’s quality in doing so.
 Candidates needed to meet the requirements and standards.

 The SBPD doesn’t even administer the tests the DOJ is suing them over.
 They are administered by a third party who works with over 100 agencies in multiple states.